Saturday, May 7, 2011

 1965: Bob Dylan shot a promotional film for "Subterranean Homesick Blues" outside of the Savoy Hotel in London, becoming one of the first artists to film a music video.

-1965: They were known then as Chad Allan & the Expressions but they would go on to become the #1 act in the history of Canada as the Guess Who.
+1965: They were known then as Chad Allan & the Expressions but they would go on to become one of the top acts in the history of Canada as the Guess Who.
 They first appeared on the chart with on this date with their first single, "Shakin' All Over"--5/8/65.

 1967: Gerry and the Pacemakers announced they were splitting up.

-1970: The Beatles released the album Let It Be.
+1970: The Beatles released the album Let It Be on Apple Records.

-1971: "If" by Bread was #1 for the third week in a row on the Adult Contemporary chart.
+1971: "If" by Bread was #1 for the third week in a row on the Easy Listening chart.

 1972: Billy Preston became the first rock artist to headline a show at Radio City Music Hall in New York City.